 Who doesn’t want a plumper pout?
-And yet, when we see that bee-stung pucker on other women, we can’t help but wonder: Are her lips the result of genetics (à la Angelina Jolie), clever makeup skills, or—gasp!—injections?
-We blame the stigma around lip injections partly on the current no-makeup makeup trend, and partly on the fact that, in our culture at least, no one really likes to admit when they get work done.
-But lip injections are happening, and if you’ve ever even for a second been curious about them or how they work, it’s time to stop screen-shotting strangers’ lips on Instagram and get informed.
+And yet, when we see that bee-stung pucker on other women, we can’t help but wonder: Are her lips the result of genetics (à la Angelina Jolie), clever makeup skills, or—gasp!—lip injections?
+We blame the stigma around lip injections partly on the current no-makeup makeup trend, and partly on the fact that, in our culture at least, no one likes to admit when they get work done.
+But lip injections are happening, and if you’ve ever been curious, even for a second, about how much lip injections cost, how they work, or if you should get them, it’s time to stop screenshotting strangers’ lips on Instagram and get informed.

-We spoke to Dr. Michael Lin, a Los Angeles–based board-certified dermatologist, and asked him everything we’ve wanted to know, from the pricetag to the pain factor.
-Keep scrolling to see what he said!
+We spoke to Michael Lin, MD, a Los Angeles–based board-certified dermatologist, and asked him everything we’ve wanted to know, from the price tag to the pain factor.
+Keep scrolling to see what he had to say.

-What are you thoughts towards lip injections?
+What are your thoughts toward lip injections?
 Would you ever consider getting them?
 Sound off below!